 - Being a college student does not have to equal being unhealthy.
 Strive for balanced eating habits, a regular sleep pattern and a manageable workload.

-- Keep up your exercise routine at Wesleyan’s great athletic facilities.
+- Keep up your exercise routine.
 Physical activity greatly helps with reducing stress levels and with mental acuity.

 - Ask for help if you need it academically or personally.
 We want to help you succeed!